FarronF/limerick-council-meetings/meetings/2021/02/03-Virtual Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd December 2020.md

 The Cathaoirleach welcomed the Director, Housing Development and the A/Senior

-Executive Planner, Housing Development to the Meeting.--- 2
+Executive Planner, Housing Development to the Meeting.
+---
+2

 The Director and Acting Senior Executive Planner gave an update to the Members on the